isamathr/myfootballanalytics/README.md

 ## About <a name="about"></a>

-**myfootballanalytics** is a user-friendly, in-house developed python-based tool to analyse and visualise football data in order to assess the performance of football clubs and players and extract meaningful insights.
+**myfootballanalytics** is a user-friendly, in-house developed python-based (available [here](https://pypi.org/project/myfootballanalytics/)) tool to analyse and visualise football data in order to assess the performance of football clubs and players and extract meaningful insights.

 By using **myfootballanalytics**, you are able to: